bruno-remeikis/electron-react-template/README.md

-# Pure electron template
+# Electron and React Template
-## A simple app using Electron and TypeScript
+## A simple app using Electron, React and TypeScript

 Reference:
 [BetterProgramming](https://medium.com/better-programming/start-a-new-electron-app-with-react-and-typescript-cdd6d9997933)